oaokm/100-Days-of-Code-Challenge/README.md

 ## Day 3 of 100 | **Date: 27-04-2022**
-On this day I do bot, the advantage of this bot is it's like a personal assistant.
+On this day I do bot, the advantage of this bot provides some services.
 This program is under development.